Multi Dimensional Benefits of Yoga

 What are the benefits of yoga?
-Physical, physiological, mental, emotional and spiritual.
+In short physical, physiological, mental, emotional and spiritual.
 It’s remedial and restorative, it’s health giving and it’s fitness - all in one practice.

 In real terms, on a physical level, you improve flexibility, posture and balance as well as building up muscular strength.
 It releases tension and on a deeper level you nourish your joints and tissues.
 So physically you are stronger, steadier and freer in your body.
 This translates to utilising your body more efficiently in all active tasks.
 Eg: gardening (bending, squatting, kneeling, pulling…), driving (turning your head independently from your trunk to check sideway or back!).